NITCbase/nitcbase.github.io/src/pages/index.md

 ## What are you given

 This project assumes that you are working on a Unix/Linux system.
-The documentation specifies how the NITCbase RDBMS system can be implemented in C++ Language.
+The documentation specifies how the NITCbase RDBMS system can be implemented in the C++ programming language.
 The following are provided to you to get started on the project:

 1. **A complete implementation of a command line user interface called XFS Interface** that allows a user to _access the system’s simulated disk from the host_ (Linux/Unix environment) and allows operations such as